-(C) Was an advance payment transferred to the balance of family's never assigned arrears when converted from CSEAS to the Origin child support automated system; or

-(D) Was previously owed to a person but was redistributed as support owed to the state or to a different person or entity as the result of an accounting adjustment.
+(2) For overpayments described in subsection (1)(a)Was an advance payment transferred to the balance of family's never assigned arrears when converted from CSEAS to the Origin child support automated system; or (D) Was previously owed to a person but was redistributed as support owed to the state or to a different person or entity as the result of an accounting adjustment.

 (2) For overpayments described in subsection (1)(b) of this rule or (1)(a) where the party remitting the payment is a person who receives support, sections (3) through (8) of this rule apply.
-For overpayments described in subsection (1)(a) of this rule, sections (9) through (12) of this rule apply.
+For overpayments described in subsection (1)( $\frac{b}{a}$ ) of this rule, sections (9) through (12) of this rule apply.¶

-(3) The Department will determine a threshold amount for which attempts to recover the overpayment will occur.
-In determining the threshold, the Department will consider the cost of:
+(3) $\frac{\text{DOJThe Department}}{\text{DOJThe Department}}$ will determine a threshold amount for which attempts to recover the overpayment will occur.
+In determining the threshold, $\frac{\text{DOJThe Department}}{\text{DOJThe Department}}$ will consider the cost of: ¶

-(a) Staff time in processing the overpayment collection request; and
+(a) Staff time in processing the overpayment collection request; and $\P$

-(b) An administrative hearing and the average number of cases requesting a hearing.
+(b) An administrative hearing and the average number of cases requesting a hearing. $\P$

-(4) When a notice is issued under ORS 25.125 to a person or entity described in subsection (1)(b) of this rule, the Department will include a statement that the person or entity must respond within 30 days from the date of the notice to object and request an administrative review and if appropriate, may:
+(4) When a notice is issued under ORS 25.125 to a person or entity described in subsection (1)(a), DOJb) of this rule, the Department will include a statement that the person or entity:¶